-Especially during challenging times like these, relationship building and management is key.
+Especially during challenging times like these, relationship building and benefit our organization. management is key.
 The APPA conference is an excellent opportunity to build new and strengthen existing relationships that are critical for our organization.
-During the conference, I will talk with my peers to benchmark our program against theirs, and look
+During the conference, I will talk with my peers to benchmark our program against theirs, and look for new ways to work more effectively and efficiently.